Aboeleneen/React-Nanodegree-Projects/would-you-rather/README.md

 # Would You Rather Project
-  Web Application which helps users to create surveys.
+  Web Application which helps users to create surveys developed by React and Semantic-UI

 ### Features :
   - post questions